 D&D on DDO?
 Maybe this would work.

-What I wonder is.....can DDO be used to bring back the fun of talking to each other and (most important) CHARACTER-PLAYING the GAME.
+What I wonder is.....can DDO be used to bring back the fun of talking to each other and (most important) playing the game of Dungeons and Dragons closer to the way it was intended.

 Create a Cleric.........